internetarchive/trough/README.rst

 came close, a system called Druid that was designed for real-time analytics for advertisements.
-We found operations with this system to be too challenging to maintain for a variety of reasons, mostly centered around tuning complexity and running java processes at scale in production (for those of you who have never undertaking this challenge, it involves constant vigilance with reference to memory tuning, lest the JVM should throw and OOME).
+We found operations with this system to be too challenging to maintain for a variety of reasons, mostly centered around tuning complexity and running java processes at scale in production (for those of you who have never undertaken this challenge, it involves constant vigilance with reference to memory tuning, lest the JVM should throw and OOME).

 This led to a situation in which we were essentially sure about the features we *didn't want* in our